My village

 Exceptional protected landscapes

 The municipal territory covers 10,786 hectares.
-Various protection measures testify to the exceptional quality of these high mountain landscapes and the richness of their flora and fauna, beyond the village and the ski area: it is the kingdom of the ibex and the marmot, emblematic animals of the Vanoise.
+Various protection measures testify to the exceptional quality of these high mountain landscapes and the richness of their flora and fauna, beyond the village and the ski area: this is the kingdom of the ibex and the marmot, emblematic animals of the Vanoise.

-The Vanoise National Parkwhich covers 5,240 ha, is located in the south and east of the commune.
-In spring and summer, two refuges managed by the Park and a private refuge allow lovers of wide open spaces to take a break from their itinerary.
-On the other side of the passes, the Vanoise Park borders the Italian National Park of Gran Paradiso.
-Inside the Park, two sectors (S 43 and S 39) are identified as Natura 2000, due to the presence of rare meadows (network of high altitude valleys in Caricion).
+Vanoise National ParkThe 5,240-hectare park lies to the south and east of the commune.
+In spring and summer, two refuges managed by the Park and one privately-owned refuge enable lovers of wide-open spaces to take a break from their itinerary.
+On the other side of the passes, the Parc de la Vanoise adjoins the Italian Grand Paradis National Park.
+Within the Park, two sectors (S 43 and S 39) have been identified as Natura 2000, due to the presence of rare meadows (network of Caricion highland valleys).

-The Baillettaz Nature Reservewhich covers 475 hectares, is located on a south-facing mountain adjacent to the Grande Sassière Nature ReserveIt is located in the commune of Tignes.
+The Baillettaz Nature ReserveThe 475-hectare site is located on a south-facing mountain, adjacent to the the Grande Sassière Nature Reservelocated in the commune of Tignes.

-The biotope decree of the Iseran passwhich covers 214 hectares, protects the Leissières ridge and remarkable sites under the Iseran pass, on the edge of the ski area.
+Col de l'Iseran biotope decreecovering 214 hectares, protects the Leissières ridge and remarkable sites below the Col de l'Iseran, on the edge of the ski area.

-Website of the Vanoise National Park : www.vanoise-parcnational.fr
+Vanoise National Park website: www.vanoise-parcnational.fr

 Important information